-Unilever Nigeria Lauds Outstanding Drivers, Advocates Zero Road Fatality for Transporters' Safety
+Unilever Nigeria lauds outstanding drivers, advocates zero road fatality for transporters' safety

-In line with its vision of making sustainable living commonplace, Unilever Nigeria Plc. celebrated its transporters in appreciation of their unwavering commitment to safety practices at the recently concluded 2023 Transporters’ Safety Week.
+In line with its vision of making sustainable living a common place, Unilever Nigeria Plc. celebrated its transporters in appreciation of their unwavering commitment to safety practices at the recently concluded 2023 Transporters’ Safety Week.

-The initiative to hold this annual event is a testament to the company’s dedication to the safety, security, and well-being of its transporters and fleet managers.
+The initiative of holding this annual event is a testament to the company’s dedication to the safety, security, and wellbeing of its transporters and fleet managers.

-Through the support of government road transport agencies, the transporters are reminded of best safety practices that include defensive driving training, health talks/medical checkups and cargo security training.
+Through the support of government road transport agencies, the transporters are reminded of best safety practices that include defensive driving training, health talks/medical checkup and cargo security training.

 The grand finale of the celebrations focuses on the recognition of exemplary drivers and transport companies that have upheld safety standards to the highest order.